 During a relatively quiet week in August we received the following email from a prospective client: “Please contact us again in November of this year.
 We are currently rebuilding our site and are not yet ready to speak to a translation service.
-However our goal is to have our site in multiple languages shortly after the release of the source.”The person that sent the email is to be commended for committing to the goal of having her company’s website localized into multiple languages.
+However our goal is to have our site in multiple languages shortly after the release of the source.”The person that sent the email is to be commended for committing to the goal of having her company’s site localized into multiple languages.
 Maybe the translation and localization industry is finally getting through to American companies about the need to speak their customer’s language.

 But, what most professionals who contact us still don’t realize is the level of planning and preparation that should be undertaken before translation actually takes place.

 Most professionals here in the USA think that localizing a website is a simple act of translation, a step that can take place right after the English has been completed.
-They view it as just the last step in a website development process.
+They view it as just the last step in a web development process.

 By sharing terminology, all your divisions and stake-holders have the opportunity to adopt it and be consistent with it.
-It will make your website content consistent and easier for translations to remain consistent and accurate.
+It will make your web content consistent and easier for translations to remain consistent and accurate.
 It will improve your corporate brand and image, not just locally, but internationally as well.

-Your terminology, keywords and key-phrases are the DNA of your website both in its source language and all the languages you translate to.
-It is only when your DNA is translated accurately and intact that geo-optimization becomes feasible.
+Your terminology, keywords and key-phrases are the DNA of your site.
+This should be both in its source language and all the languages you translate to.
+It is only when you translate your DNA accurately that geo-optimization becomes feasible.

 Today companies spend 10 times more on PPC campaigns than just a few years ago.
 This is due to the escalating prices of English word bidding.
-You pay a lot less for non-English keywords that target non-English speakers and are a lot more effective than English keywords at generating international leads in non-English speaking countries.
+You pay a lot less for non-English keywords that target non-English speakers.
+They are a lot more effective than English keywords at generating international leads in non-English speaking countries.